lorians22/ChickenMap/README.md

 ### Windows

-To open a command prompt, press the Windows key or click the start menu, type *cmd*, and press enter.
+To open a command prompt, press the Windows key or click the Start Menu, type *cmd*, and press enter.

 ### MacOS

 To open a Terminal, press Cmd + space, type *terminal*, and press return/enter.

 ## Prerequisites

 Python 3.x (tested with 3.8, 3.11).
 Download the latest [here](https://www.python.org/downloads/).